 There’s too many to mention.
 It’s hard to choose which ones to recommend.
 For western food try Hot Bread, Tony’s Place, Nan Steakhouse or the Dario Pizza restaurant.

-For Thai food try Gormet (located right by the Nan river), Bor Nam, Poom 3 or ‘the glass house.’
+Best local Thai food try Gormet (located right by the Nan river), Bor Nam, Poom 3 or ‘the glass house.’

-For cheap but tasty traditional northern Thai food such as nam prik (northern Thai chilli paste), sai oowa (northern style spicy sausage) and gaeng haeng lai (northern style curry) and a nice atmosphere and friendly service try Zap II.
+You can get cheap but tasty traditional northern Thai food such as nam prik (northern Thai chilli paste), sai oowa (northern style spicy sausage) and gaeng haeng lai (northern style curry) and a nice atmosphere and friendly service try Zap II.

 For dessert lovers, the most amazing ice cream in town comes from Bar Min Ice cream restaurant.
 Sweet red sticky rice, covered with traditional thai style coconut ice cream, and topped with hot chocolate sauce is just one of their specialities.